bazelbuild/continuous-integration/.github/ISSUE_TEMPLATE/adding-your-project-to-bazel-ci.md

 Thank you for your interest in adding your project to Bazel CI.

-At the moment we're operating at capacity and cannot add new projects except for rules and projects maintained under the bazelbuild GitHub organization.
+At the moment we're operating at capacity and cannot add new projects except for projects maintained under the bazelbuild GitHub organization and for rules.
+To request a review for being added to Bazel CI, please follow the instructions below.

 - [ ] My project is part of the bazelbuild GitHub organization.
+- [ ] My project is a rules set of a GitHub organization other than bazelbuild.
 - [ ] I want to test the following project on Bazel CI: [URL_TO_GIT_HUB_PROJECT]
 - [ ] I confirm that the project has a `.bazelci/presubmit.yml` file.